Mange/roadie-rails/README.md

 end
 ```

+If you want to see the available configuration options, see the [Roadie gem][roadie].

 ### Templates ###

 Use normal `stylesheet_link_tag` and `foo_path` methods when generating your email and Roadie will look for the precompiled files on your filesystem, or by asking the asset pipeline to compile the files for you if it cannot be found.